nhatminh/nhatminh.github.io/_pages/cv.md

 Working Experience
 ======
+* 2022-now: Director of Research Program in Digital Science and Technology Insititue (eSTI), VKU
-* 2022-now: Leading Research team of Intelligent Systems in Digital Science and Technology Insititue (eSTI), VKU
+  * Leading Research team of Intelligent Systems in Digital Science and Technology Insititue (eSTI), VKU
 * 2014-now: **Lecturer**
   * Faculty of Computer Engineering and Electronics
   * Vietnam-Korea University of Information and Communication Technology - The University of Danang, Vietnam